Why am I Here?

 - These affirmations constitute both a rational and eminently moral response to the mystery, danger, and opportunity of our tenuous existence.

 - Peace and justice are embedded in the recognition of our common plight, common foibles, and common aspirations… a recognition that ought to unify us in mutual concern and shared purpose… fighting against the real enemies: ignorance and natural evils.

 - This is no abstract philosophy and no cheap faith, but an audacious commitment to FREEDOM… with all the joys and perils that authentic freedom entails.

 - This an eminently optimistic view of human potential… optimistic in the most heroic sense.
 It celebrates the best in us by challenging us to rise above the worst in us.

-- This is not the last word, but just the beginning of the hero’s journey… a quest for a deeply examined and meaningful life.
+- This is not the last word, but just the beginning of a deeply examined and meaningful life.